Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 In Open CASCADE Technology, the  Handles are specific classes that are used to safely manipulate objects  allocated in the dynamic memory by reference, providing reference counting  mechanism and automatic destruction of the object when it is not referenced.

-@subsubsection occt_fcug_1_2_7 Exceptions
-The behavior of any object is implemented by the methods,  which were defined in its class declaration.
-The definition of these methods  includes not only their signature (their programming interface) but also their  domain of validity.

-This domain is expressed by **exceptions**.
-Exceptions  are raised under various error conditions.
-This mechanism is a safeguard of  software quality.

-@subsubsection occt_fcug_1_2_8 Persistence  and Data Schema The data schema is the structure used by an application to  store its data.
-Data schemas consist of persistent classes.

-An object is called **persistent** if it can be  permanently stored.
-Thus, the object can be reused at a later date by the  application, which created it, or by another application.

-In order for an object to be persistent for CDL, its type  must be declared as inheriting from the class *Standard_Persistent* or have a  parent class inheriting from the *Standard_Persistent* class.
-Note that classes  inheriting from *Standard_Persistent* are handled by a reference.

-Objects instantiated from classes which inherit from the  Standard_Storable class cannot themselves be stored individually, but they can  be stored as fields of an object which inherits from *Standard_Persistent*.
-Note  that objects inheriting from *Standard_Storable* are handled by a value.

-@section occt_fcug_2 Basics
-This chapter deals with basic services such as memory management,  programming with handles, primitive types, exception handling, genericity by  downcasting and plug-in creation.
-@subsection occt_fcug_2_1 Data Types
 @subsubsection occt_fcug_2_1_1 Primitive Types

 The primitive types are predefined in the language and they  are **manipulated by value**.
 Some of these primitives inherit from the **Storable** class.
 This means they can be used in the implementation of persistent objects, either  contained in entities declared within the methods of the object, or they form  part of the internal representation of the object.